 Stress happens to everyone, but when you are in recovery, stress can be particularly dangerous, as it is more likely to contribute to a trigger and subsequent relapse.
 That’s why it’s imperative that you plan ahead for triggers.

-Planning ahead for triggers is an essential part of your recovery journey, and Sequoia Recovery Centersss can help you take this crucial step.
+Planning ahead for triggers is an essential part of your recovery journey, and Sequoia Recovery Centers can help you take this crucial step.
 We are a drug and alcohol detox center in Spokane, WA, with various levels of care to help you transition through your addiction recovery journey.
 Contact us today to learn how we can help you prepare for triggers in life after treatment.

 Keep reading to learn how to plan ahead for triggers in recovery.